- Remote Staffing For Candidates

 6. Are there any location restrictions or required availability hours for my remote work?

 Working remotely may not mean that you can work absolutely anywhere.
 To facilitate meetings and timely communication, employers may need you to be in a time zone that is the same as or similar to theirs.
-And employers frequently have legal restrictions and tax considerations that affect where they will hire and pay workers.
-If you are planning to move or travel extensively, be up front with potential employers and make sure that your expectations match.
+Employers frequently have legal restrictions and tax considerations that affect where they will hire and pay workers.
+If you are planning to move or travel extensively, be upfront with potential employers and make sure that your expectations match.

 Culture